gopher-fleece/gleece-docs/src/pages/gleece-article.md

 Below, we explore our perspective on APIs as holistic ecosystems — how they should be developed, deployed, maintained, and consumed.

-## The Two Main Sections
+## Challenges with Basic API Implementation

 Generally, this ecosystem divides into two main sections:
-1. The API consuming ecosystem
-2. The API handling ecosystem

-The *API consuming ecosystem* encompasses all external entities: other services, frontend applications, public APIs, documentation consumers, etc., that interact with the API.

-The *API handling ecosystem* includes all the API's internal logic that must be managed, from authorization and validation to common business logic implementation.

-While numerous excellent tools exist for addressing each of these challenges, we'll share our design approach to tackle these challenges - from the theoretical desired solution to a practical REST API demonstration using our [Gleece](https://github.com/gopher-fleece/gleece) tool for the Go community.

-> Needless to say, these design principles are abstract and can be implemented using any technology stack and tools available.

-## Challenges with Basic API Implementation

-### API Consuming Ecosystem
+### API Consumers

 Let's examine the API consuming ecosystem.
 What are the drawbacks of simply exposing a REST API and allowing the frontend or other services to use fetch (or curl, or any HTTP client tool) to interact with the API endpoints?

 There are several significant issues, among them:

-- *Type Duplication* - While the API service creates interfaces/types/classes to model data, each consuming service must declare these again.
+- *Models Duplication* - While in the API source creating interfaces/types/classes to model data, each consuming service must declare these again.
 When the model changes, you need to update all these "mirrors" across all services.
 This becomes a maintenance nightmare when your API is substantial and consumed across multiple teams and technologies.

 - *Runtime API Mismatches* - Mistakes are inevitable.
 When someone modifies an API and accidentally overlooks updating one of the consumers, everything might appear fine during the build process - until it surfaces as a runtime bug.